-Most of blades made in the Bizen province may be either the kobuse or the makuri type of construction.
+Most of blades made in the Bizen province may be either the kobuse or the

 And the real Soshu tradition blades are the same.